-It is made of natural fibers, available in two bases: merino (fingering) and silk mohair (lace), with amazing quality and softness, at an affordable price.
+It is made of natural fibers, available in three bases: Merino (fingering), Double Merino (DK) and Silk Mohair (lace), with amazing quality and softness, at an affordable price.

 I am so delighted to finally be able to release our own yarn!
 This project has been in my head for several years now, but like all good things, it needed time before I could finally get started.
 Ever since I released the very first Along avec Anna pattern, the most common question asked by our customers was “when can we knit Along avec Anna yarn?”.
 Oh if you only knew, I’ve dreamed about it for so long, but now the dream is finally coming true!

 So what are our bases?
-There are two, which can be used together or separately, to knit many of the Along avec Anna patterns.
+There are three, which can be used together or separately, to knit many of the Along avec Anna patterns.

-By knitting the two bases together, you can knit the Silver Leaf, the Rosa sweater and cardigan, the Armelle Slipover, the Trescao, the Cozy sweater, and more.
+By knitting Merino & Silk Mohair together, you can knit the Silver Leaf, the Rosa sweater and cardigan, the Armelle Slipover, the Trescao, the Cozy sweater, and more.